 To search through the proposals, click on the View All Proposals link.

 No prerequisites or corequisites may be deleted from or added to a course or section without an approved category II proposal.
 Prerequisites for a section must be in place before registration for a the term begins.

 If registration is not in progress, existing prereqs or coreqs may be switched from unenforced to enforced, or enforced to unenforced, without category II proposals.
 Prereqs may not be switched or changed once registration has begun.

 All sections of a course must use the same prerequisites or corequisites that have been approved for that course except as noted below.

 Departments may not add prereqs or coreqs to the section Comments field of the online Schedule of Classes except as noted below:

-Blanket courses: X01 through X10 (Research & Scholarship, Independent Study, Thesis/Dissertation, Writing & Conference, Reading & Conference, Special Problems/Special Projects, Seminar, Workshop, Practicum/Clinical Experience, Internship/Work Experience)
+Blanket courses: X01 through X10 (Research and Scholarship, Independent Study, Thesis/Dissertation, Writing and Conference, Reading and Conference, Special Problems/Special Projects, Seminar, Workshop, Practicum/Clinical Experience, Internship/Work Experience)